 It’s important to note that when dealing with an Out of Memory Error, increasing the heap space will most likely resolve the issue temporarily, but it may be masking the root cause, and therefore analysis of a thread dump is always a best practice to understand if there are larger issues, many times associated with plugins that will need to be addressed.

 |Low Java heap space will also cause high CPU usage, as CPU will be doing Garbage Collections constantly to free up memory.
 Before considering the issue as high CPU, please review Out of Memory error above and make sure the issue is not caused by low memory.|

 Most of the time, servers only use a small fraction of their CPU power.
 When Jenkins is performing tasks, CPU usage will rise and/or spike temporarily.
 Once the CPU intensive process completes, the CPU usage should once again drop down to a lower level.

 However, if you are receiving high CPU alerts and/or are experiencing application performance degradation, this may be due to a Jenkins process being stuck in an infinite loop or that the service has encountered an unexpected error.
 If your server is using close to 100% of the CPU, it will constantly have to free up processing power for different processes, which will slow the server down and may render the application unreachable.

 In order to reduce the CPU usage, you first need to determine what processes are taxing your CPU.
 The best way of diagnosing this is by executing the

 collectPerformanceData.sh script while the CPU usage is high, as it will deliver the outputs of

 top -H while the issue is occuring so you can see which threads are consuming the most CPU.

-In the following example scenario, we have reports that the Jenkins UI has become unresponsive, and have subsequently ran the
+In the following example scenario, we had reports that the Jenkins UI has become unresponsive and subsequently ran the